 GoDaddy Website Builder vs. Self-Hosted WordPress

 Remember the “ingredients” needed for a website?
 Using self-hosted WordPress takes a very different route than GoDaddy’s website builder.
 WordPress is free website software that you can install on hosting that you purchase separately.
 If you are setting up a website and want unlimited options, unlimited versatility, maximum control, cheaper pricing, and don’t mind learning a new (but straightforward) setup – then self-hosting a WordPress powered website is likely for you.
 I wrote a guide to setting up WordPress here.
 That said, self-hosting WordPress does have a learning curve.
-Like other comparisons, if you want click, click convenience and do not need many features, then by all means go with GoDaddy.
+Like other comparisons, if you want click, click convenience and do not need many features, then, by all means, go with GoDaddy.

 GoDaddy Website Builder vs. Shopify

 Shopify is one of the fastest growing online store builders.
-Unlike GoDaddy, they focus on only ecommerce.
+Unlike GoDaddy, they focus on only eCommerce.
 I reviewed Shopify here.
 Their base plan starts at $29/mo – the same as GoDaddy.
 And you get a *lot* more features.
 If you are choosing between GoDaddy and Shopify for your online store – you should go with Shopify.

 Conclusion & Next Steps

-If you are looking for a product that will get you a website quickly simply with no hassles, and your website is not critical your long-term business growth, then GoDaddy website builder would be a good fit.
+If you are looking for a product that will get you a website quickly simply with no hassles, and your website is not critical to your long-term business growth, then GoDaddy website builder would be a good fit.
 You can go sign up with the discount here.